Everything you need to know about getting your content picked up by search engines (and humans).

 Publishing and promoting your SEO content

-Great content alone won’t propel your site into stardom.
+Great SEO content alone won’t propel your site into stardom.
 If the SEO is well-structured, people will find it and engage with it, but there are still a bunch of things you can do to give your content more visibility.

 Your network (see also: “fans” 😎) should be the first place you share your content.
 If you’re already doing a good job choosing topics, there should be numerous people within your network that will benefit from your content.

 Rather than blasting your content to every single person in your phone book, send the right content to the right people.
 Matching topics with interests and understanding your target audience ensures your content actually gets read, and also proves you’re not a jerk.

 If you have an email marketing strategy, adding your new content to your email distribution lists can be a great way to boost your content’s visibility.
-It’s also totally acceptable to share your content on social media, since your social media following literally subscribed to you for your content.
+It’s also totally acceptable to share your SEO content on social media, since your social media following literally subscribed to you for your content.

 It’s also highly recommended that you share your content with other marketers, or people in the same industry, and ask if they can link to it from somewhere on their site.
 This will increase your content’s page authority, and the inbound links will help your off-page SEO ranking.